A $\chi^2$ statistic for the identification of strongly lensed gravitational waves from compact binary coalescences: Abstract

 \section{Abstract}

-Gravitational waves (GWs) emanated by stellar mass compact binary coalescences (CBCs), and lensed by galaxy- or cluster-scale lenses, will produce two or more copies of the GW signal.
-These will have identical phase evolution but differing amplitudes.
-Such lensing signatures are expected to be detected by the end of the LIGO-Virgo-Kagra's (LVK's) fifth observing run (O5).
-In this work, we propose a novel $\chi_{\mathrm{lens}}^2$ statistic to segregate pairs of detected GW events as either lensed or unlensed, using templates typically used in GW searches.
-The statistic is an application of the generalized $\chi^2$ discriminator described in \citet{dhurandhar2017}, tailored to probe the similarity (or lack thereof) between the phase evolutions of two CBC signals.
-We assess the performance of $\chi_{\mathrm{lens}}^2$ on a realistic astrophysical dataset of lensed and unlensed CBCs detectable in O4, assuming a single LIGO-like detector at design sensitivity.
-We find that we can correctly identify lensed events with efficiencies comparable to existing Bayesian and machine learning methods.
-Evaluating $\chi_{\mathrm{lens}}^2$ is orders of magnitude faster than Bayesian methods.
-Moreover, the statistics of $\chi_{\mathrm{lens}}^2$, in stationary Gaussian noise, are fully understood, in contrast to machine learning methods. $\chi_{\mathrm{lens}}^2$ can, therefore, be used to rapidly and accurately weed out the vast majority of unlensed candidate pairs and identify lensed pairs.
+Gravitational waves (GWs) emanated by stellar-mass compact binary coalescences (CBCs), and lensed by galaxy- or cluster-scale lenses, will produce two or more copies of the GW signal.
+In the geometric-optics limit, these signals will have similar phase evolution but differing amplitudes.
+Such lensing signatures are expected to be detected by the end of the LIGO-Virgo-KAGRA (LVK) collaboration's fifth observing run.
+In this work, we propose a novel $\chi_{\mathrm{lens}}^2$ statistic to segregate pairs of detected GW events as lensed or unlensed, using templates typically used in GW searches.
+The statistic is an application of the generalized $\chi^2$ discriminator, tailored to probe the similarity (or lack thereof) between the phase evolutions of two CBC signals.
+We assess the performance of $\chi_{\mathrm{lens}}^2$ on an in-part astrophysically motivated dataset of lensed and unlensed CBCs detectable in the fourth observing run, assuming a single LIGO-like detector at design sensitivity.
+Our results show that $\chi_{\mathrm{lens}}^2$ correctly identifies lensed events with efficiencies comparable to existing Bayesian and machine learning methods, while being orders of magnitude faster to evaluate than Bayesian methods.
+Moreover, the statistical properties of $\chi_{\mathrm{lens}}^2$ in stationary Gaussian noise are fully understood, in contrast to machine learning methods. $\chi_{\mathrm{lens}}^2$ can, therefore, be used to rapidly and accurately weed out the vast majority of unlensed candidate pairs and identify lensed pairs.